railcraft-reborn/railcraft/README.md

 More information about issue Labels can be found [here](https://github.com/CovertJaguar/Railcraft/wiki/Issue-Labels).

+## Requirements

+Java 17 and git is required.

 ## Contributing

 The Official Railcraft Project welcomes contributions from anyone, provided they have signed the Contributor Licensing Agreement (CLA) found [here](https://cla-assistant.io/CovertJaguar/Railcraft).